berabappaditya/js_Interview_prep/README.md

       const nfun = fun();

-      nfun();
+      nfun();//3
+      nfun();//5

      ```
    - Execution context in JS
      ```
-      1.Memory Component (variable Environment): In this phase, javascript gives memory to all the variables and functions Code Component (Thread of Execution) :
+      1. Memory Component (variable Environment): In this phase, javascript gives memory to all the variables and functions
+      2. Code Component (Thread of Execution): In this phase, Javascript assigns a value to a variable and executes the code.
+      Note: A new execution context runs in every scope execution(function, etc..)
      ```
    - ES6 new features
      ```